 Some bruising around the areas of the body treated with Vaser Liposuction should be expected as it is the body’s natural response to injury.
 During the fat removal cosmetic procedure, tissues are manipulated and some of the surrounding blood vessels can be injured by the liposuction cannula.
 This can cause a small leakage of blood into the tissues from the blood vessels and result in an obvious bruise.

-Experienced cosmetic and plastic surgeons take great care to minimise bleeding during the liposuction procedure and post-operative swelling and bruising.
+Experienced cosmetic practitioners and plastic surgeons take great care to minimise bleeding during the liposuction procedure and post-operative swelling and bruising.
 However, even with great skill, precision and the latest technology, some amount of bruising should be anticipated.

 How much bruising will I experience?